ClaoMike/ClaoMike/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on my website.
-- 🌱 I’m currently learning Machine Learning at the University of Copenhagen.
+- 🌱 I’m currently studying Machine Learning at the University of Copenhagen.
 - ⚡ Fun fact: I like to ride motorcycles.